ITensor/website/docs/classes/mps.md

   Construct an `MPS` or `IQMPS` and set its site tensors to be in the product state specified by an [[InitState|classes/initstate]] object.

+## Conversions

+* `toMPS(IQMPS Psi) -> MPS`

+  Given an IQMPS, returns a numerically identical MPS, except that all quantum number block sparsity information is removed.
+(This is done by just converting each IQTensor to an ITensor.)

 ## Retrieving Basic Information about MPS

 * `.N() -> int`